peiying2/documentation/misc/stock_emails.md

 Here's how you can get started:

 * Create an account on [Pontoon](https://pontoon.mozilla.org/teams).
 * Check our list of existing [L10n teams](https://pontoon.mozilla.org/teams) to see if an effort for your locale already exists.
 If an effort exists, contact the team manager to join the team and help drive the effort.
-If it doesn't exist, introduce your new L10n team on the [new locales newsgroup](http://groups.google.com/group/mozilla.dev.l10n.new-locales).
+If it doesn't exist, introduce your new L10n team on the [new locales newsgroup](https://groups.google.com/group/mozilla.dev.l10n.new-locales).
-* Introduce yourself to the L10n community on the [L10n newsgroup](http://groups.google.com/group/mozilla.dev.l10n.new-locales) by subscribing and posting an introduction.
-In your introduction, please add some brief information about yourself e.g., professional background, interests, etc.) and what you hope to work on (e.g., "I saw that there was xx-XX localization team and I'd like to help them out.").
+* Introduce yourself to the L10n community on the [L10n newsgroup](https://groups.google.com/group/mozilla.dev.l10n.new-locales) by subscribing and posting an introduction.
+In your introduction, please add some brief information about yourself (e.g., professional background, interests, etc.) and what you hope to work on (e.g., "I saw that there was xx-XX localization team and I'd like to help them out.").
 * Visit [L10n process doc](https://wiki.mozilla.org/L10n:Localization_Process) to become familiar with how we localize.

 For general information on the Mozilla localization program, visit our [wiki home page](https://wiki.mozilla.org/L10n).
-You're also welcome to read through and post to  [the localization discussion newsgroup](http://groups.google.com/group/mozilla.dev.l10n/topics).
+You're also welcome to read through and post to  [the localization discussion newsgroup](https://groups.google.com/group/mozilla.dev.l10n/topics).
 Hope to see more from you soon!

 ##Localizing Thunderbird
 We're glad to see you're interested in localizing Thunderbird.
 Unfortunately, this is not a project for which Mozilla manages localizations.
 Please contact [the Thunderbird Council](mailto:thunderbird-council@mozilla.org) to get started.

-#Having problems with Pontoon/Pootle
+#Having problems with Pontoon
-Sorry to hear that you're having problems with your L10n tool.
+Sorry to hear that you're having problems with Pontoon.
 Please do the following to allow us to troubleshoot your problem(s):

-* Search bugzilla to see if a bug has already been filed for your problem(s).
+* Search Bugzilla to see if a bug has already been filed for your problem(s).
-* Check the newsgroups (specifically [mozilla.dev.l10n](http://groups.google.com/group/mozilla.dev.l10n), [dev.l10n.new-locales](http://groups.google.com/group/mozilla.dev.l10n.new-locales), and [mozilla.tools.l10n](http://groups.google.com/group/mozilla.tools.l10n)) to see if anyone else has had the same problem.
+* Check the newsgroups (specifically [mozilla.dev.l10n](https://groups.google.com/group/mozilla.dev.l10n), [dev.l10n.new-locales](https://groups.google.com/group/mozilla.dev.l10n.new-locales), and [mozilla.tools.l10n](https://groups.google.com/group/mozilla.tools.l10n)) to see if anyone else has had the same problem.
 * If you can't find a discussion thread about your problem, begin a discussion topic in those newsgroups asking for help.
 Include as much detail as possible.
-* If no one in the discussion group can offer a solution and there are no bugs currently filed, file a new bug providing as many details about the problem as possible.
+* If no one in the discussion group can offer a solution and there are no bugs currently filed, file a new bug [here](https://bugzilla.mozilla.org/enter_bug.cgi?assigned_to=nobody%40mozilla.org&bug_file_loc=http%3A%2F%2F&bug_ignored=0&bug_severity=normal&bug_status=NEW&cf_fx_iteration=---&cf_fx_points=---&cf_status_firefox51=---&cf_status_firefox52=---&cf_status_firefox53=---&cf_status_firefox54=---&cf_status_firefox_esr45=---&cf_status_firefox_esr52=---&cf_tracking_firefox51=---&cf_tracking_firefox52=---&cf_tracking_firefox53=---&cf_tracking_firefox54=---&cf_tracking_firefox_esr45=---&cf_tracking_firefox_esr52=---&cf_tracking_firefox_relnote=---&component=Pontoon&contenttypemethod=autodetect&contenttypeselection=text%2Fplain&defined_groups=1&flag_type-4=X&flag_type-607=X&flag_type-800=X&flag_type-803=X&form_name=enter_bug&maketemplate=Remember%20values%20as%20bookmarkable%20template&op_sys=Unspecified&priority=--&product=Webtools&rep_platform=Unspecified&target_milestone=---&version=Trunk) providing as many details about the problem as possible.

 If the first three steps don't solve your problem and you have to file a bug, rest assured that the Mozilla l10n-drivers will respond promptly.

 #Having problems with hg repositories
 Sorry to hear that you're having problems with hg.
 Please do the following to allow us to troubleshoot your problem(s):

-* Search bugzilla to see if a bug has already been filed for your problem(s).
-* Check the newsgroups (specifically [mozilla.dev.l10n](http://groups.google.com/group/mozilla.dev.l10n), [dev.l10n.new-locales](http://groups.google.com/group/mozilla.dev.l10n.new-locales), and [mozilla.tools.l10n](http://groups.google.com/group/mozilla.tools.l10n)) to see if anyone else has had the same problem.
+* Check the newsgroups (specifically [mozilla.dev.l10n](https://groups.google.com/group/mozilla.dev.l10n), [dev.l10n.new-locales](https://groups.google.com/group/mozilla.dev.l10n.new-locales), and [mozilla.tools.l10n](https://groups.google.com/group/mozilla.tools.l10n)) to see if anyone else has had the same problem.
 * If you can't find a discussion thread about your problem, begin a discussion topic in those newsgroups asking for help.
 Include as much detail as possible.
-* If no one in the discussion group can offer a solution and there are no bugs currently filed, file a new bug providing as many details about the  problem as possible.

 If the first three steps don't solve your problem and you have to file a bug, rest assured that the L10n drivers will respond promptly.

 #Update your team wiki page
 Subject: [locale code]Please update [locale name] wiki page